Safety & Thermal Management | BESS Guide

 Monitoring + Control

-• Monitors cell/module temperature and voltage
+• Monitors cell and module temperature and voltage

 2